cite-architecture/citevm/README.md

 ##Planned 1.0 release##

-We plan to release a new version if the CITE Virtual Machine at DH 2016 in Krakow in July, 2016.
+We plan to release a new version of the CITE Virtual Machine at DH 2016 in Krakow in July, 2016.

 Stay tuned for more information!